mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-19-Active-Directory-Certificate-Services/README.md

 Certificate enrollment depends on the workstation being able to contact a domain controller, retrieve Active Directory enrollment policy, and locate available certificate templates.

+---

-### Domain Connectivity and Logon Server Validated
+### Step 20 — Validated Domain Connectivity and Logon Server

 Domain controller discovery was validated from `MRTG-CLIENT-01` using: